-An Investment Manager may employ derivatives with the aim of reducing the risk profile of the Sub-funds, reducing costs or generating additional capital or income, in accordance with EPM and also, where specified in Appendix I, for investment purposes.
-The use of derivatives and forward transactions for investment purposes may increase the risk profile of that Sub-fund.
+The Investment Manager may employ derivatives with the aim of reducing the risk profile of the Sub-funds, reducing costs or generating additional capital or income, in accordance with EPM and, where stated in Appendix in respect of the VT RM Global Real Opportunities Fund, also for the purpose of meeting their investment objectives.
+The use of derivatives and forward transactions for the purpose of meeting a Subfund's investment objectives may increase the risk profile of that Sub-fund.